HiteshDutt/microsoft-ready18-lab/100-linux.md

 ##  Push an update to Docker image

-Go back to Azure Virtual machine to make more changes.
+Go back to Azure Virtual machine to make more changes, for example: making a small text change in ./app/templates/app/index.html

 Build the image and then push it to your Docker Hub repository.
 Follow the steps above to do the same

 ## Browse the app